-You can press the Side Button, or the Home Button once, to begin the process of unlocking or waking up your iPhone.
+You can press the Side Button once to begin the process of unlocking or waking up your iPhone.
 Upon doing this, the Lock Screen will be displayed and VoiceOver will announce the time.
 If you do nothing for 5 seconds after pressing the Side Button, your iPhone will automatically go to sleep and nothing will be displayed on the screen again.
 Please press the Side button now to put your iPhone to sleep!
 Then, press the Side button again to display the Lock Screen!